Are Side Hustles Worth It?

 Whether you want to stop living paycheck to paycheck, stash more money in your emergency fund, or boost your retirement savings – earning extra income is top of mind.

 You know it will require trading time for money, and you wonder if it’s worth it.
 Everyone seems to have some kind of “side hustle.”
 But you’re still not sure it’s right for you and questions are swirling in your head.

+What side gig would be best to pursue?
 Would contract work or getting a part-time job make more sense?

 And what about side hustles and taxes, will all the extra money you earn just go to Uncle Sam?

 Let’s take a look at side hustles, who has them, why they're so popular, and any tax implications they may have.
 Then you can better decide if it's a good idea for you to take on a side gig to make more money.